An orthopaedic procedure is a medical term for surgery involving bones and commonly related to joints, ligaments and tendons.

 Here at Medical Negligence Solutions, we are experienced in dealing with all types of orthopaedic injury claims.
-In particular, we have dealt with cases involving:

 Delay in performing surgery following a diagnosis